jayvn/renderco.de/README.md

 ## Concept

-This app gallery is designed for effortlessly sharing AI-generated web apps with friends.
-Perfect for apps created with:
+This app gallery is designed for effortlessly sharing AI-generated web apps.
+Designed for single file apps created with:
 - **Claude Artifacts**
 - **ChatGPT Canvas**
 - **Google Gemini**

-Simply paste your generated app code, and it becomes a Progressive Web App (PWA) that works offline and can be installed on any device.
+Easily make  a Progressive Web App (PWA) that can also work  offline and can be installed on any device.
 No build tools, no complex setup - just paste and share.
+Note: Some of the apps require internet, like the social apps (eg., expense sharing, trip planner, etc)

 **Features:**
 - Zero-config app deployment - paste HTML/JS and go